-If you’ve been avoiding certain foods or avoiding a low-glycemic diet because some foods you love are considered bad, you can take these foods off of your taboo list.
-The following foods not only have a low glycemic load but are also healthy, low-calorie choices:
+If you’re one of those people following the old rules, or if you’ve been leery of following a low-glycemic diet because it puts certain foods such as watermelons in the “bad” category, take these foods off of your taboo list.
+The following foods not only have a low-glycemic load but are also healthy, low-calorie choices:

 Cantaloupe (GI 65; GL 4): This fruit offers a full array of nutrients, including vitamin C, vitamin A, potassium, and fiber.